Dumbbell Back Workout at Home (No Bench Required)

 6. Keep a neutral or straight spine throughout the movement to avoid injury.

-7. Bent over Dumbbell Lateral Raise
+7. Bent Over Dumbbell Lateral Raise

 Bent over dumbbell raise exercise is an excellent exercise to work on rear deltoid and back muscles.

 This exercise can be performed in both a standing or a seated position.
+It is one of the best dumbbell exercises for building a stronger upper body.
+Add it to your at-home back workout regime.

-How To Do Bent over Dumbbell Lateral Raise Properly
+Bent Over Dumbbell Lateral Raise

 • Warm up before you start your workout.